ArizonaHDMS/Dashboard/README.md

 # Dashboard
 A framework for natural heritage programs to create their own Dashboard in Shiny!

 Do you have already Git installed?
-The best way to run this code is to clone this repository via RStudio, then call up `server.R` and click the "Run App" button (see screenshots below).
+The best way to run this code is to clone this repository via RStudio, then call up `server.R` and click the "Run App" button.
 You will need to have Git setup through RStudio.
 Check out this [excellent guide](http://happygitwithr.com/) for how to do it.
 It's somewhat painful but worth it.
 This repository uses `packrat` to manage all the external packages used in the Dashboard to help ensure this app will run properly.

 If you do not want to have to install Git, you can just download this repository.
 Or, run:
 `shiny::runGitHub("Dashboard", "ArizonaHDMS")`